Breeze/breeze.github.io/doc-java-hib/getting-started.md

 See the [Todo-Angular-Hibernate](/doc-samples/todo-angular-hibernate.html) sample for an example Breeze+Angular application.

+#### If you are using [Aurelia](http://aurelia.io/)
+Get [aurelia-breeze](https://github.com/jdanyow/aurelia-breeze).
+This sets up breeze to use ES6 promises and Aurelia's http-client for AJAX.
+In your `index.html` you'll have just the bootstrapping code, since Aurelia uses modules.
+See the [aurelia-breeze-northwind](https://github.com/jdanyow/aurelia-breeze-northwind) sample.

 #### If you are using [KnockoutJS](http://knockoutjs.com/)
 Get [Q.js](https://github.com/kriskowal/q) (for promises) and [jQuery](https://jquery.com/) (for AJAX).
 You will also need the [KO model libary](https://raw.githubusercontent.com/Breeze/breeze.js/master/build/adapters/breeze.modelLibrary.ko.js) for change tracking between Knockout and Breeze.
 In your `index.html` you should have, in order: